teamrvysion/raynaui/README.md

-# shadcn/ui
+# RaynaUI

-Accessible and customizable components that you can copy and paste into your apps.
-Free.
-Open Source. **Use this to build your own component library**.
+A modern, accessible component library built with React, TypeScript, and Tailwind CSS.
+Beautiful, customizable, and ready for production. **Use this to build your own component library**.

 ![hero](apps/www/public/og.jpg)

 ## Documentation

-Visit http://ui.shadcn.com/docs to view the documentation.
+Visit https://raynaui.com/docs to view the documentation.

 ## Contributing